lateralblast/viscid/README.md

 Introduction
 ------------

-libvisio2svg cannot be compiled on MacOS, so this script uses a Linux docker container to do the conversion.
+libvisio2svg cannot be compiled reliably on MacOS, especially on ARM, so this script uses a Linux docker container to do the conversion.

 If only the input file is specified, the script with create an output file with the input file name and add a .svg extension